chaosotter/basic-games/README.md

 **source material**.
 We have access to the more famous sources of the day (the "BASIC Games" books from *Creative Computing*, Tim Hartnell's "Giant Books", etc.), but more obscure sources and your own creations from back in the day are eagerly sought after.
+Check [here](status.md) for the current status of materials being processed.

 The origins of many of these games are somewhat murky and their availability for redistribution equally so.
 If you are the original